-- Angioplasty / stenting - the insertion of a balloon or stent to widen narrowed arteries and improve blood flow
+- Angioplasty / stenting: Insertion of a balloon or stent to widen narrowed arteries and improve blood flow

-- Endovenous laser treatment - for the removal of varicose veins via ultrasound, killing vein walls with laser energy
+- Endovenous laser treatment Treatment of varicose veins via ultrasound

 - Removal of gallstones or the entire gallbladder

-- Removal of tumours such as hemangioma and focal nodular hyperplasia
+- Removal of tumours such as haemangioma and focal nodular hyperplasia

 - Treatment of pancreatic cancer

-Performed on the breast for benign and/or even malignant conditions, breast surgery may include the procedures listed below:
+For benign and/or even malignant conditions may include the procedures listed below:

-Lumpectomy - the removal of breast lumps as well as surrounding tissues while maintaining the natural appearance of the breast.
-This procedure is usually advised if an early biopsy shows early stages of breast cancer with small tumors or even for the removal of non-malignant abnormalities.
+- Lumpectomy: Removal of breast lumps and surrounding tissues while maintaining the natural appearance of the breast.
+This procedure is usually advised if an early biopsy shows early stages of breast cancer with a small tumour or even for the removal of non-malignant abnormalities.

-Mainly recommended to diagnose and treat patients with bowel conditions and associated conditions such as colorectal cancers, ulcerative colitis, diverticular disease, Crohn's disease as well as a wide range of benign anorectal conditions including haemorrhoids and anal fissures.
+To diagnose and treat patients with bowel and associated conditions such as colorectal cancers, ulcerative colitis, diverticular disease, Crohn's disease, and a wide range of benign anorectal conditions, including haemorrhoids and anal fissures.

 Some of these surgeries include:

-- Partial colectomy - the excision of parts of the colon to treat colon cancer and long-term ulcerative colitis
+- Partial colectomy: Excision of parts of the colon to treat colon cancer and long-term ulcerative colitis

-- Esophageal diseases - reflux oesophagitis, esophageal obstructions, hiatal hernia and esophageal cancers
+- Oesophageal diseases - reflux oesophagitis, oesophageal obstructions, hiatal hernia, and oesophageal cancers

 - Hepatobiliary (liver) disease - benign and malignant diseases of the biliary tract and liver, jaundice, pancreatitis and cholelithiasis

 - Gastroduodenal diseases - reflux problems, gastric and/or duodenal ulcers and cancers